Today I’m sharing several year-at-a-glance calendars and habit trackers to help you stay focused on your New Year goals and resolutions.

 I’ve noticed my younger kids (and grandkids, when they visit) lining up with Bibles in laps first thing every morning, then running laps around our house after breakfast to start the day right with devotions and exercise.

 And I caught several of our older ones downloading charts from our family website to track their progress.
-Here are several of my most popular year-at-a-glance calendars and habit trackers (with a couple of new ones thrown in for good measure).
+So I’ve gathered several of my most popular year-at-a-glance calendars and habit trackers in one place now (with a couple of new ones thrown in for good measure).
+Scroll to the bottom of the post to download them all at once, then use whichever suits you best.

 We also have the following generic habit trackers you can use year after year: